Aaron Hernandez's Double Life: Inside the Aftermath of His Suicide and the Questions Left Unanswered

 "It was a rough process, and I didn't know what to do for him," his mother, Terri Hernandez, recalled to USA Today in 2009.
 "He would rebel.
 It was very, very hard, and he was very, very angry.
 He wasn't the same kid, the way he spoke to me.
 The shock of losing his dad, there was so much anger."

-But Florida was about to play for the BCS Championship, and all seemed on the up and up.
+But Florida was about to play for the BCS Championship, and the horizon looked promising.

 "Just now everything's getting better, and it took him three years," Terri said.
 "I thought I lost him for good.
 He wasn't the same kid.
 Now he's back, the same fun-loving Aaron."